SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

   equivalent element in the message-body MAY also be present, but MUST than be consistent with the header.

-REPP-svcs: The namespace used by the client in the EPP request document in the message-body of the HTTP request.
+REPP-svcs: The namespace used by the client in the EPP request message.
+The client MUST use this header if the media type used by the client requires the server to know what namespaces are used.
+Such as is the case for XML-based request messages.
+The header value MAY contain multiple comma separated namespaces

-### Generic HTTP Headers
+### Generic Headers

-Generic HTTP headers as defined in HTTP/1.1 [@!RFC2616], the following general-headers are REQUIRED in REPP HTTP requests.
+Generic HTTP headers as defined in HTTP/2 [@!RFC2616], the following general-headers are REQUIRED in REPP HTTP requests.

 Accept-Language:  This request-header is equivalent to the "lang"